 We believe that young children learn best through hands-on, open-ended, and creative play.
 We nurture and respect the whole child.
 Therefore, our classroom environment is thoughtfully created to encourage and support each child’s unique social, emotional, intellectual, and physical development.

 Our School, Program, and Curriculum

-Children’s Co-Op Preschool is a nonprofit, parent co-operative school that is affiliated with Whatcom Community College (WCC) for children ages two to six years.
+Children’s Co-Op Preschool is a nonprofit, parent co-operative school that is affiliated with Whatcom Community College (WCC) for children ages two and a half to six years.
 It is one of six co-operative preschools under the larger umbrella of WCC.
-We provide three separate programs: a Toddler class, Preschool, and Pre-Kindergarten.
 Our preschool has been running for more than forty years, and some of our first students have now returned as parents!

 At Children’s Co-Op, the parents serve as administrators and staff of the school.
 Our teachers plan the curriculum and guide the parents working in the classroom.
 A facilitator is provided by Whatcom Community College who offers professional support for the teachers and families, trains new board members, and leads the parent education program.

 Our curriculum is developmentally appropriate to support young children’s learning.
 Based on seasonal themes where children actively explore our different learning centers, the children learn by doing.
 Through active involvement with their environment, children learn to make sense of the world around them.
 Our role is to create a community within our classroom that invites children to observe, to be active, to make choices, and to experiment.